Five-step retention playbook framework for prop trading firms

 Most prop firms treat the evaluation as a gate: a trader pays a challenge fee, receives a set of rules, trades for 30 days, and either passes or fails.
 If they fail, they pay again.
 If they pass, they get a funded account.
 The firm's relationship with the trader begins at funding.

 This is backwards.
-The evaluation is where ~75% of your future churn originates.
+The evaluation is where your future churn takes root.
 A trader who white-knuckles through the challenge with poor habits will repeat those habits on the funded account.
 The evaluation selected for outcome.
 It told you nothing about the trader's process.

 The firms that retain traders treat the evaluation as a coaching onramp: